Kimura (character): Reception

 Kimura has been widely identified as Laura Kinney's archenemy.
 Several publications, such as Screen Rant, Comic Book Resources, GamesRadar+ and PopMatters, have compared Kimura to Sabretooth, the archnemesis of Wolverine.
 Not all reactions of Kimura as X-23's biggest foe has been well received, Eric Nierstedt of ComicsVerse felt that the retroactive addition of Kimura to X-23s history seemed "like a lame attempt to give Laura an archenemy", also expressing that the character was annoying and couldn't match the previous villain Zander Rice.
 Jessie Schedeen of IGN has stated that the rivalry between the two characters defined X-23 in her early days.
 Andy Kubai of Screen Rant has stated believing that the character would make an excellent adversary for X-23 in a film.
 Drew Kopp Comic Book Resources described Kimura as "a dark reflection of the person that Laura could have become if she allowed her desire for vengeance to consume her".

+In other media

+Kimura's name is shown on a file in the X-Men '97 episode "Weapon X, Lies and DVDs".